Whirlpool Spa Legionella & Microbiology Testing

-Total bacterial count (TBC) – provides a measure of the chlorine or bromine disinfection adequacy in the spa.
+Heterotrophic Plate Count (HPC) – Aerobic Bacterial Count – provides a measure of the chlorine or bromine disinfection adequacy in the spa.
 Should be < 200 cfu/ml (colony forming units per milliliter.
-Recommend WEEKLY sampling unless otherwise directed by code.
+EST recommends WEEKLY sampling unless otherwise directed by code.

 Escherichia coli (E. coli) and Total coliforms – public health indicator organisms that are a measure of the contamination of the spa water with bacteria from human feces.
 The E. coli. should be None Detected or < 0.01 cfu/ml.
 EST recommends WEEKLY testing unless otherwise directed by code.

 - Pseudomonas aeruginosa – a serious human pathogen for both normal and immunocompromised individuals.
 This pathogen should also be None Detected or < 0.1 cfu/ml.
-Recommend MONTHLY testing unless otherwise directed by code.
+EST recommends MONTHLY testing unless otherwise directed by code.

 Legionella Spa Testing (for ASHRAE-188 Water Management Programs)

 Legionella pneumophila serogroup 1 – Primary Legionnaires disease pathogen should be None Detected or < 0.1 cfu/ml.
-Recommend QUARTERLY testing unless otherwise directed by your Water Management Program.
+EST recommends QUARTERLY testing unless otherwise directed by your Water Management Program.

 Legionella pneumophila serogroups 2-14 – Important Legionnaires disease pathogen should be < 1 cfu/ml.
-Recommend QUARTERLY testing unless otherwise directed by your Water Management Program.
+EST recommends QUARTERLY testing unless otherwise directed by your Water Management Program.

 Legionella (other species) – Important Legionnaires disease pathogenshould be < 1 cfu/ml.
-Recommend QUARTERLY testing unless otherwise directed by your Water Management Program.
+EST recommends QUARTERLY testing unless otherwise directed by your Water Management Program.